LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 The vertical and horizontal sizes should be a power of two (POT).
 Really, NPOT (non-power-of-two) textures are possible, but really, really, really troublesome.
 Don't use them.
 Just use POT.
 Love the POT.
 The POT is the mother, the POT is the father.
 Trust the POT.

-Naturally, the images should be seamless (tilable) so that seams are not visible on the rotating planet, neither on the stitch nor at the poles.
+Naturally, the images should be seamless (tileable) so that seams are not visible on the rotating planet, neither on the stitch nor at the poles.

 3d rendering software with unwrap functions is recommended, since it is extremely inefficient and troublesome to create seamless textures in 2d programs.